cliffclick/aa/README.md

 `for` is an ordinary variable
 -----------------------------

 This version of `for` takes a `pred` predicate function and a `body` body function.
 The predicate is executed and if it returns `nil` the for-loop returns `nil`.
 Then the body is executed, and if it returns a truthy value, that is the for-loop's result, otherwise the loop repeats.
 Early function exit works in the normal way for both `pred` and `body`.
+To *continue*, do an early return from the body with nil: `^`.
+To *break*, do an early return from the body with not-nil: `^1`.

 ```C
 for={pred->{body->!pred()?^;(tmp=body())?^tmp; for pred body}};